ankitsrivastava510/NY-Times-popular-article/README.md

-Sure, here's a basic low-level design for a system that uses the New York Times API to fetch and display articles:
+## Low-level design for a system that uses the New York Times API to fetch and display articles:

 1. **Frontend (React Application)**: The frontend is responsible for displaying the articles to the user.
 It consists of several components: